VoteClimate: Maximise Your Vote To Save The Planet

 If VoteClimate members are willing to vote tactically for any party with ambitious climate policies, that gives us the maximum influence on party manifestos at each election.

-If there's no way you’ll ever vote for them, there's no hope that the main parties will offer climate policies that earn your vote.
+If there's no chance you'll ever vote for the main parties, there's no hope that they will offer climate policies that earn your vote.

 The goal of political parties is to win seats in parliament.
 By joining VoteClimate, you tell the mainstream parties that you would consider voting for them, if their climate policies were ambitious.
 The main parties will improve their climate policies only if they believe that will win them more votes.
 Uniting with VoteClimate to switch tactically makes your vote the very strongest it can be for climate.
 The more people you can recruit to join VoteClimate, the more influence we'll have on them.